faramarzmunshi/d2l-nlp/NLP/introduction2.md

 For this exercise, we load a pre-trained model with already initialized weights.

-The loading of the pre-trained model, like in previous tutorials, is as simple as one line.
+The loading of the pre-trained model is as simple as one line with GluonNLP.

 ```{.python .input}
 lm_model, vocab = nlp.model.get_model(name=language_model_name,